domagic/DWHRec/README.md

 # DWHRec
-The code for the paper "Against Filter Bubbles: Diversified Music Recommendation via Weighted Hypergraph Embedding Learning" (DWHRec)
+The code for the paper "Against Filter Bubbles: Diversified Music Recommendation via Weighted Hypergraph Embedding Learning," abbreviated as DWHRec.